cognitedata/reveal/scripts/github-actions/nx-get-affected/README.md

       - name: Validate Action Output
         if: steps.affected.outputs.maintain == 'true' # Check output if it changed or not (returns a boolean)
         run: echo 'maintain has changed!'

+      # we can use this action for CD also to get project name from branc
+      - name: Get project name
+        id: affected
+        uses: ./scripts/github-actions/get-affected
+        with:
+          base: 'HEAD~1'
+          target: 'build'
+          isRelease: 'true'
+          branchName: ${{ github.ref_name }}
 ```

 ### Options